Continence & prolapse

 Health issues treated

-The Continence and Prolapse Clinic treats many disorders, but the majority are related to pelvic floor dysfunction, which causes:
+The Pelvic Floor Unit treats many disorders, but the majority are related to pelvic floor dysfunction, which causes:

 - bladder dysfunction, which is usually urinary incontinence.
 This is when you leak urine when you cough, sneeze or laugh, when you suddenly and urgently need to go to the toilet or when you leak before you get to the toilet.